State of South Dakota

 Website

-The Sioux Falls Bird Club is an organization founded to promote the enjoyment, study, and conservation of wild birds in the Sioux Falls, SD region.
+The Sioux Falls Bird Club, founded in 1922, is a community organization that promotes the love and appreciation for birds in the Sioux Falls, South Dakota area.

 • South Dakota Ornithologists Union